M4G13/mystudentyears/doc/Developer Docs/Dev environment.md

 can either build a dev build and run this on your device or switch to Expo Go by pressing 's' once the app has built.

+> Note: when running the app with expo go ensure that the mobile device is on the same network as expo, and ensure that the network is configured correctly.
+If running on a public network (e.g., Eduroam), consider using a mobile hot-spot.

 API and Backend Services Ensure that Strapi is running and accessible.
 Do this by navigating to the strapi directory and run the following command: